RHS Growing Guides

 Pruning and Training

-- Bush (tree on a short trunk) – in early winter, prune back the main upright shoot (leader) of a young tree to 70–90cm (28–32in) tall, cutting just above some strong side-shoots.
+- Bush (a tree on a short trunk) – with a young tree, prune back the main upright shoot (leader) to 70–90cm (28–32in) tall, cutting just above strong side-shoots.
 Allow these to develop into a framework of eight to ten branches, as for bush apples.
-After that, generally only minimal pruning is required.
-If needed, remove any dead, damaged, crossing or overcrowded branches.
-If you wish to keep a neat shape, you can also remove wayward branches or any that sprout from the trunk below the main canopy.
+After that, only minimal pruning is usually required, removing any dead, damaged, crossing or overcrowded branches.
+If you wish to keep a neat shape, also remove wayward branches and any that sprout from the trunk below the main canopy.

 Harvesting